-Dar Al-Arkan's properties are classified as either development properties or investment properties.
-Management has made various judgments to determine whether a property qualifies as an investment property (properties held to earn rentals and/or for capital appreciation) or as a development property that comprises properties held for sale, developed land held for sale, property projects under construction, Land Development Projects under development and land awaiting development.
+Al-Arkan's properties are classified as either investment properties development properties.
+Management has made various judgments to determine whether a property qualifies as an investment property which is held to earn rentals and/or for capital appreciation or both.
+These are not used for generating sales revenues through normal business operations.
+A development property comprises completed properties, developed land, property projects under construction, land projects under development and land awaiting development predominantly identified for sale in the ordinary course of business.
 In making its judgment, management considers its intended use of property.
-When management determines that certain investment properties will be disposed of, their carrying cost will be transferred to development properties as long as they are under development and not generating revenue.
-Further, at each reporting date management categorises individual projects as long term or short term depending on its estimated completion date.
-If a completion date is expected to be within a year of the balance sheet date, the project is classified as current.
+When management assesses that certain investment properties will be disposed of as part of normal business operation, their carrying cost will be transferred to development properties for final completion of development and transfer.